Contents

 Technical support and help

-If you encounter any difficulties join the Telegram group or write your question, problem or request in the section CO2 Gadget Issues on GitHub (recommended for consultations in English).
+If you encounter any difficulties join the Telegram group or write your question, problem or request in the section CO2 Gadget Issues on GitHub (recommended for questions in English).

 Although the project is very straightforward, there is always the possibility that you may have a question or a problem.